Rachel Robinson, Director

 Much of Rachel’s life has been spent in East Africa; she was born and grew up in Kenya and now lives and works in Uganda.
 While studying for her BA in Visual Arts from Gordon College, she studied abroad on BestSemester's Middle East Studies Program.
 MESP affirmed a deep belief in the transformative value of cross-cultural living and learning as part of a college education.
 Rachel earned her masters in Community Art from the Maryland Institute College of Art--a program that incorporates art and the creative process to bring about community development, empowerment and social justice.
 She then directed community art programs at Baltimore Clayworks, a ceramic arts non-profit organization, before returning to East Africa to work with USP as the Program Coordinator.
 In her four years with USP, Rachel has coordinated students’ homestay experiences and has developed and taught the cross-cultural practicum course, which helps students process their experiences living and working in Uganda.
 In her new role as USP Director, Rachel is looking forward to connecting Americans to Uganda and to Uganda Christian University.
 Engaging students in their journeys as they navigate and process their semester in Uganda is what she loves most about her role as program director.

-Lisa Tokpa, Social Work Coordinator
+Lisa Tokpa, Social Work Coordinator and Faculty

 M.S.W.
 Washington University 2002